rega-cev/Rega-ASI/SOP270-Updating-resistance-algorithms.md

 Note: Clinical virologists and/or clinicians determine what changes to the rules are needed and should be implemented and write this information in the rules document (outside scope of this SOP).

-1. Add the rules document as a new version to Github.
+1. Add the **rules document** as a new version to **Github**.
+Make the updates to each drug a seperate commit.
-1. From the rules document, rewrite the changes as a series of issues in github.
-The team decides how fine-grained individual change requests must be.
+1. From the rules document, rewrite the changes as a series of **issues** in github.
+	1.  **Title**: "{drug} rule changes", or a more specific message
+	2.  **Comment**: Copy paste the changes that will are to be included for this issue from the rules document.
+What is included will depend on how fine-grained the issues should be (the team decides this) or what was decided should be included (some things may be left out until later).
+	3.  **Assign** it.
-1. Clone / pull the repository locally
+1. Clone / **pull** the repository locally
 1. Address one issue at a time in both the narrative and XML files, writing the changes required into both files.
   1. Make the same change in both files so that they correspond at all times.
   1. Some changes are required in one of the files only, eg. author affiliations occur in the narrative file only.
-1. Check the quality of the edits
+  2. Check the quality of the edits
 1. Commit the changes (both files, one commit).
 Reference the associated issue in the commit.
 1. Test the algorithm using the Stanford tool (see below)
 1. If any problems are found, fix, retest and amend previous commit.